Immunisation education

 Immunisation course for nurses

-The online training course Understanding Vaccines and the National Immunisation Program (external site) is designed to provide a comprehensive understanding of immunology and immunisation, enabling nurses to become confident and competent immunisation providers.
+The online training course Understanding Vaccines and the National Immunisation Program (external site) is run by South Australia Health and is designed to provide a comprehensive understanding of immunology and immunisation, enabling nurses to become confident and competent immunisation providers.

-The course is endorsed by the Health Education Services Australia (HESA), and is an approved program of study for WA eligible nurses to meet one of the Structured Administration Supply Arrangement (SASA) requirements.
+The course is endorsed by the Health Education Services Australia (HESA) (external site), and is an approved program of study for WA eligible nurses to meet one of the WA Health Structured Administration Supply Arrangement (SASA) requirements

-This course was developed by South Australia Health in collaboration with WA Department of Health Communicable Disease Control Directorate (CDCD).
-To find out more about the course and to register, please access the SA Health website (external site).
+To find out more about the course and to register, visit SA Health (external site).

 Immunisation course for midwives